fedi-e2ee/public-key-directory-specification/Specification.md

 `BurnDown` messages **MUST NOT** be encrypted.

+`BurnDown` messages also **MUST NOT** be sent via ActivityPub, and therefore are not generated client-side.

-When encryption is chosen, the Protocol Message **MUST** be serialized as a JSON string and then encrypted according to the specific HPKE cipher suite advertised by the Public Key Directory, using the given public key.
+When encryption is used, the Protocol Message **MUST** be serialized as a JSON string and then encrypted according to the specific HPKE cipher suite advertised by the Public Key Directory, using the given public key.

 Users **MAY** pad the plaintext before encryption with additional whitespace to their desired length, but **SHOULD**